-To the Board of Commissioners Stanislaus County Children and Families Commission
+Commission Members Stanislaus County Children and Families Commission Modesto, California

-We have audited the financial statements of the governmental activities and major fund of the Stanislaus County Children and Families Commission (the Commission) for the year ended June 30, 2022.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated June 15, 2022.
+We have audited the financial statements of the governmental activities and the General Fund of the Stanislaus County Children and Families Commission (the Commission) for the year ended June 30, 2023.
+Professional standards require that we provide you with information about our responsibilities under auditing standards generally accepted in the United States of America, Government Auditing Standards, and the State of California's Standards and Procedures for Audits of Local Entities Administering the California Children and Families Act, issued by the State Controller's Office, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated August 21, 2023.
 Professional standards also require that we communicate to you the following information related to our audit.